 The staff of the programmes provided in the Program are one of its strengths.
-The staff consists of highly qualified persons, in majority of the cases, music artists and practitioners which is extremely important for the practice-based programmes that are presented in the Performing Arts BA.
+The staff consists of highly qualified persons, in majority of the cases, music artists and practitioners which is extremely important for the practice-based programmes that are presented in the Performing Arts MA.
 The teaching staff consists of well-known musicians of various specialities that have had a lot of impact on the Republic of Kosovo's music arts.
 They have developed and implemented teaching methodology based on theoretical knowledge and wide professional practical experience.

-The specificity of the UHZ "Performing Arts BA" as a combined practice-theory study requires also the artistic-scientific mix of lecturers.
+The specificity of the UHZ "Performing Arts MA" as a combined practice-theory study requires also the artistic-scientific mix of lecturers.
 Such a combination is achieved mostly with permanent staff and with some guest lecturers.
 In the SER a table shows the names, titles, positions and contract duration of all the 12 members of the academic staff.
 SER states (p.p.
-36-41) that of 12 elected lecturers at the programme, 1 have a doctoral degree while 6 more are PhD candidates.
+36-40) that of 10 elected lecturers at the programme, 1 have a doctoral degree while 6 more are PhD candidates.
+Of 2 engaged guest lecturers, 1 have a doctoral degree.
 That shows a sufficient level of qualification, even though for the artistic education at MA level scientific doctorates are not the priority.
 The artistic staff, composed of music professionals, can offer broad perspectives on music practice.
-Diversity of expertise of the teaching staff enables the achievement of the aims and learning outcome of the UHZ "Performing Arts BA".
-The composition stated in the SAR (pp. 36-42) seems well balanced since the teaching staff of the programme in the specialized theoretical and practical study courses is based on the work of the permanently employed regular lecturers while some additional study courses are taught by the engaged lecturers.
+Diversity of expertise of the teaching staff enables the achievement of the aims and learning outcome of the UHZ "Performing Arts MA".
+The composition stated in the SAR (pp. 36-40) seems well balanced since the teaching staff of the programme in the specialized theoretical and practical study courses is based on the work of the permanently employed regular lecturers while some additional study courses are taught by the engaged lecturers.
 The teaching staff is also well composed in terms of generational and gender balance.
 The total workload of the academic staff is divided to reach different goals and objectives in personal development, teaching, research and counselling.
 The aspects of the social engagement and community service of the academic staff are incorporated into the plan.